JohnG-001/dbVar/README.md

 ### Explanation:

-The non-redundant coordinates for this record in dbvar are chr1, with an outermost start of 10001 and outermost stop of 1535693.
+* The non-redundant coordinates for this record in dbvar are chr1, with an outermost start of 10001 and outermost stop of 1535693.

-The ssv_count of 1 indicates there is only one ssv with an exact match to the given placement, and does not include ssvs with a partial match.
+* The ssv_count of 1 indicates there is only one ssv with an exact match to the given placement, and does not include ssvs with a partial match.

-The variant_call_type is "deletion".
+* The variant_call_type is "deletion".

-The method of "Oligo_aCGH" and analysis of "Probe_signal_intensity" indicates how the one variant was evaluated.
+* The method of "Oligo_aCGH" and the analysis of "Probe_signal_intensity" indicate how the one variant was evaluated.

-NA indicates the no platform was specified this one deletion variant.
+* NA indicates the no platform was specified this one deletion variant.

-Boone2013 is the study name as found in dbVar.
+* Boone2013 is the study name as found in dbVar.

-The dbVar variant_accession for the variaant is "nssv1614481".
+* The dbVar variant_accession is "nssv1614481".

-URLs using the study name or variant_accession can be created to access the data in dbVar, e.g.: https://www.ncbi.nlm.nih.gov/dbvar/?term=Boone2013 https://www.ncbi.nlm.nih.gov/dbvar/?term=nssv1614481
+* URLs using the study name or variant_accession can be created to access the data in dbVar, e.g.: https://www.ncbi.nlm.nih.gov/dbvar/?term=Boone2013 https://www.ncbi.nlm.nih.gov/dbvar/?term=nssv1614481

-From the latter page you may click on the "Variant Region ID" on the left to see the variant's region in the NCBI Variation Viewer at:
+* From the latter page you may click on the "Variant Region ID" on the left to see the variant's region in the NCBI Variation Viewer at:

 https://www.ncbi.nlm.nih.gov/dbvar/variants/nsv933473/

 ## Example 2:

-A more complicated example deletiion NR record contains multiple variants with multiple types, methods, and analyses from multiple studies, using multiple
+* A more complicated example deletiion NR record contains multiple variants with multiple types, methods, and analyses from multiple studies, using multiple
 platforms: